World Cup draw: Ronaldo's Portugal gets Spain

 Record five-time champions

-If the allegations have been a negative for Russia, the football squad is likely to be positive with the draw, the host pitted with Saudi Arabia, Egypt and Uruguay in Group A.
+If the allegations have been a negative for Russia, the football squad is likely to be positive with the draw, the host pitted with Saudi Arabia, Egypt and Uruguay in Group A. Russia and Saudi Arabia were the two lowest ranked nations in the proverbial hats.

 Iceland -- one of the two newcomers at the World Cup along with Panama -- is the smallest ever nation to qualify for the World Cup with a population of about 335,000.
 But they shouldn't be discounted as easy fodder, since Iceland reached the quarterfinals at Euro 2016 after beating England.

 Group D might be the toughest, since Croatia and Nigeria are the other two teams.
 Nigeria -- the youngest team to qualify for the World Cup -- beat Argentina 4-2 in a friendly last month.
-Argentina and Nigeria have been semi-regular opponents at the World Cup, meeting five times.
+Argentina and Nigeria have been regular opponents at the World Cup, meeting five times.

 Non European or South American nations will have a difficult time triumphing in Russia, since none has ever won the World Cup.